 Online tutoring in writing will enable you to submit papers, questions, or short pieces to a tutor any time of the day or night.
-The tutor will read your paper and critique it, pointing out errors in grammar, sentence structure, punctuation, etc. The tutor may also advise you that you are lacking a thesis statement, or that you have not adequately developed your argument.
+The tutors will read your paper and critique it, pointing out errors in grammar, sentence structure, punctuation, etc. The tutors may also advise you that you are lacking a thesis statement, or that you have not adequately developed your argument.
 They will answer your specific questions and point out areas of concern with regard to organization, development, and grammar.
-Tutors will not proofread, edit, or rewrite your papers.
+The tutors will not proofread, edit, or rewrite your papers.

 How to Submit

-Online tutoring for writing assignments is done through Blackboard.
-Log in to Blackboard; click on the 'Online Tutoring' tab.
-Click 'Self-enroll', then 'Essay Submission.'
+Online tutoring for writing assignments is done through Canvas.
+Log in to Canvas; click 'Online Tutoring', 'Self-enroll', and then 'Essay Submission.'
 All essays and questions must be submitted as Microsoft Word for Windows (.doc or .docx) documents.

 How to Submit